upscale-project/sqed-generator/README.txt

 - Eventually we want to support also single instruction checking, but this does not have to be included in the very first version.

+- as a good test case, should use OpenRISC 1200 as a showcase that our generic module also works with designs where we haven't applied SQED to.

 Notes:
 ------